OFFICERS OF THE LEAGUE

 In the event of a proposition to proceed to next business being moved and carried, it shall after the propose of an original proposition has been heard, be put to the vote.
 If agreed to, all other propositions on the subject shall be considered to be disposed of.
 Once a subject has been discussed and voted on, it shall not again be introduced during the evening.

 No proposal or amendment shall be discussed, until it has been seconded.
 No second amendment or rider shall be voted on until after the first amendment is disposed.

-In the event of a tie in voting, the Chairman shall declare the motion not carried.
+In the event of a tie in voting, the motion shall be declared lost.

-In the event of the Chairman’s count of any vote being challenged, the Chairman shall appoint tellers as may be necessary.
+In the event of the Chair’s count of any vote being challenged, the Chair shall appoint tellers as may be necessary.

-In the event of a point of order being raised the speaker shall resume his seat until the Chairman has given their decision.
+In the event of a point of order being raised the speaker shall resume his seat until the Chair has given their decision.

 The rulings of the Chair shall be strictly obeyed.
-When the Chairman stands any member then speaking shall resume their seat, but shall be allowed to continue after the Chairman has resumed his or her seat.
-In the event of anything transpiring not provided for in these Standing Orders, the Chairman of the meeting shall use his or her discretion as to the best course to adopt in the interest of the League.
+When the Chair stands any member then speaking shall resume their seat, but shall be allowed to continue after the Chair has resumed his or her seat.
+In the event of anything transpiring not provided for in these Standing Orders, the Chair of the meeting shall use his or her discretion as to the best course to adopt in the interest of the League.